 [0073] With the construction shown in FIGS. 14A and 14B, emitted light passes through the cathode and is directly observed by an observer.
 Most of the outside light is absorbed by an organic interlayer insulating film 1419 made of a black resin, so that the amount of the outside light reflected toward an observer is reduced to a level where no problem arises.
-As a result, the reflected light does not reach the observer and the outside scenes are not reflected by the surface facing the observer.
+As a result, the reflected light does not reach the observer and the observer

-[0074] The following is a description of the method of forming.
-DLC films at end portions of the light-emitting device produced by laminating the element substrate 1400 and the sealing substrate 1406, with reference to FIGS. 15A and 15B.
+[0074] The following is a description of the method of forming DLC films at end portions of the light-emitting device produced by laminating the element substrate 1400 and the sealing substrate 1406, with reference to FIGS. 15A and 15B.
 A light-emitting device 1501 is held by a holding means 1502a in a reaction chamber 1500.
 The reaction chamber 1500 is provided with an introducing opening 1508 and an exhausting opening 1509 that respectively introduces and exhausts gas used to form DLC films.
 Also, means (RF electrodes) 1503 for causing plasma are provided in the reaction chamber 1500.
-The holding means 1502a is fixed to the reaction chamber and the light-emitting device 1501 on the holding means 1502a is pressed against the holding means 1502b.
+The holding means 1502a is fixed to the reaction chamber and the light-emitting device 1501 on the holding means 1502a is pressed against the holding means 1502a by the movable holding means 1502b.